cr0hn/sanic-jwt-payload-encrypt/README.rst

 Include all User info into encrypted Payload
 --------------------------------------------

 Once the Payload is encrypted you may want to include all the User information into Payload.
-You can do that by setting app config *FULL_USER_INFO*:
+You can do that by setting app config *JWT_FULL_USER_INFO*:

 .. code-block:: python